Crisis & Recognition

 • Intense fear of weight gain

-Click here for warning signs from the American Psychiatric Association.
+Click here for more warning signs and symptoms from the National Alliance on Mental Illness (NAMI).

-If you or someone you know is in need of mental health resources, contact a Resource Specialist.
+If you or someone you know is in need of mental health help, contact a resource specialist for free assistance and support.

 Print Friendly, PDF & Email